2015 CHIP Implementation Plan

 - Started offering healthy cooking classes and created a Therapy Wellness Garden that gives people access to fruit and vegetables.

 Family Support – This group’s purpose is to support the family.
 Their plan is to increase the proportion of children who are ready for school in all five domains of healthy development.
 This coalition has had several activities in Platte County.

 Substance Abuse– Reduce substance abuse to protect the health, safety and quality of life for all, especially children in grades 6-12.
 The ECDHD, Columbus Police Department and Platte County Sheriff’s Department will take the lead in exploring and/or implementing the objectives and actions steps.
 CCH will provide advice and support as requested.

 Mental Health – Improve mental health through prevention and by ensuring access to appropriate, quality, mental health services.
 The Platte County Mental Health CHIP Group will take the lead in exploring and/or implementing the objectives and actions steps.
 CCH will provide advice and support as requested.

 Implementation Strategy Approval

-By resolution of the CCH board of directors at a meeting held on August 28,2017, this implementation strategy was approved by the board members, and directed to be posted on CCH’s website and attached to its Form 990.
+By resolution of the CCH board of directors at a meeting held on August 27, 2017 the 2015 CHNA and 2015 CHIP implementation strategy was adopted and approved by the board members, and directed to be posted on CCH's website and attached to its Form 990.